ikskuh/TinyVG/documents/specification.md

 ### Header

+Each TVG file starts with a header defining some global values for the file like scale and image size.
+The header is always at offset 0 in a file.

 | Field            | Type                 | Description                                                                                                                                                                                   |
 | ---------------- | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | magic            | `[2]u8`              | Must be `{ 0x72, 0x56 }`                                                                                                                                                                      |